Eligibility

 Where will I stay while I am at Johns Hopkins?

-Baltimore city and the Maryland Transportation Authority also have a variety of transportation services for participants to get around Baltimore and the surrounding areas, which include the Charm City Circulator, Penn Station, Marc Train, scooter and bike rentals, and more.
+All students have access to university bus and shuttle services to travel between campuses.
+University shuttle services also run night and evening services to neighborhoods between the Homewood campus and Baltimore’s Inner Harbor, as well as to grocery stores.
+Baltimore city and the Maryland Transportation Authority also offer a variety of transportation services to get around Baltimore and the surrounding areas, which include the Charm City Circulator, Penn Station, Marc Train, scooter and bike rentals, and more.

 What kind of activities do we participate in during the 10 weeks?

 Participants spend most of their time with mentors on their research project and building laboratory skills.
-However, the program administrators schedules other events and activities that students are required to attend, including weekly journal club meetings and workshops on topics that range from applying to graduate school and graduate life, how research is brought to the market, and communicating scientific research.
-Additionally we schedule field trips to other research facilities.
-In the past this included the Johns Hopkins Applied Physics Labs and the NASA Goddard Space Flight Center.
+Additionally, the program administrators schedule events and activities that students are required to attend, including weekly journal club meetings and workshops on topics that range from applying to graduate school and graduate life, how research is brought to the market, and communicating scientific research to the public.
+Field trips to research facilities are also built into the schedule.
+Past field trips included the Johns Hopkins Applied Physics Laboratory and the NASA Goddard Space Flight Center.
 At the end of the program, the students will do an oral presentation of their summer research project to the INBT community.
 There is also an opportunity for students to present a research poster at the CARES Symposium on the Johns Hopkins Medical campus with students in other summer programs.

 16 students sitting on a marble wall with the Johns Hopkins University name on it.
 In the background is a red brick and glass library.